MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 You're a software developer working for a consulting firm.
 The firm is adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
 Your client, Contoso Corporation, has tasked you with adding a new "document upload and management" feature to their internal employee dashboard application (ContosoDashboard).

 Contoso's business stakeholders have provided a document that describes the requirements for the new feature.
 Essentially, employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
-The feature must integrate seamlessly with the existing dashboard while maintaining security and compliance standards.
+The new feature must integrate seamlessly with the existing dashboard interface while maintaining security and compliance standards.

-You need to use a spec-driven development methodology to implement the new feature.
-The GitHub Spec Kit enables you to create structured specifications, plans, and tasks that guide the development process.
+You need to follow a spec-driven development methodology with GitHub Spec Kit to implement the new feature.
+The GitHub Spec Kit enables you to create the constitution.md, spec.md, plan.md, and tasks.md files that guide the development process.
 The SDD approach with GitHub Spec Kit ensures that the implementation aligns with business requirements and organizational constraints.

 This exercise includes the following tasks: